 Dust mixed with moisture can bake onto the glass and form a layer that doesn't respond to rinsing.
 That's the baseline long-term problem from simple neglect.

 Bird droppings cause a different problem.
-A deposit sitting over the same cells for a long time creates concentrated heat in those cells.
-Over time that permanently damages the cell beneath.
+A deposit sitting over the same cells for a long time creates concentrated heat in those cells — a hotspot that reduces output from that part of the array.
+They are also acidic and bond to the glass, so they do not shift without intervention.

 The longer panels go without any cleaning, the more likely it is that you're dealing with something that goes beyond output loss.